jkpdino/parrot/README.md

 Parrot is a simple language model for learning purposes.
 In order to learn the whole AI stack, parrot is built in stages:

-1. A transformer architecture built in Rust
+1. An embeddings model
-2. A language model built in Python
+2. A language model
+3. A ChatBot built over the model
+4. A website interface for the chatbot

 ## Language Model